0

 Ref.
 9815, Lord Elgin 30 jewel model “A”, all-stainless steel case

 Notes: Substantial 33.6 mm diameter case, all stainless steel, made by Star Watch Case Co. of Michigan.
 Although the least expensive 30 jewel Lord Elgins, these still cost over a week’s wages for a typical American worker in 1960.
 None of the three dial versions can be considered common.
 Advertised by Elgin as the Thinline or Thin-Thin 30 “A”.
 Ref.
 9815.1 (along with ref.
 9816.2) appear to be the only two 30 jewel Lord Elgins offered with a black dial.
 Ref.
 9815.3 has a dial very similar to its 27 jewel Elgin cousin, ref.
 6853.3.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧

-Ref.
-9816 (and 2431?), Lord Elgin 30 jewel model “C”, 10k gold filled case
+Refs.
+9816 and 2431(?), Lord Elgin 30 jewel model “C”, 10k gold filled case

 Notes: Substantial 33 mm diameter case ref.
 9816, 10k gold filled, made by Ross watch case company of New York.
 Case 2431 is also said to have been used with these watches.
 Advertised by Elgin as the Thin-Thin 30 “C”.
 Except for the solid gold models, these were the most expensive 30 jewel Elgins and are scarcely seen on the market today.
 Ref.
 9816.2 (along with ref.
 9815.1) appear to be the only two 30 jewel Lord Elgins offered with a black dial.
 A custom version of the ref.
 9816.3 dial was made for the 1961 Rose Bowl football championship game.
 Caution: ref.
 9816.1 has a popular dial type similar to ref.
 9905.3, ref.
 2437, and Lord Elgin Model “L” (unknown ref.); examine the case carefully for proper identification.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧